stronnag/mwptools/docs/manual/docs/mwp_support.md

 ### Wayland / XLib

-Different outcomes (including crash / not crash) may be experienced using different display environments.
+Different behaviours may be experienced using different display environments.

 mwp (and other applications) can have a problem with OpenGL and the Wayland compositor.
-Typcially this is manifest by being unable to pick mission WP icons for large (>40 point) missions.
+Typically this is manifest by being unable to pick mission WP icons for large (>40 point) missions.

 On non-WSL platforms, mwp forces XWayland over Wayland to mitigate this.
 You can force Wayland / XWayland by setting the `GDK_BACKEND` variable in `cmdopts` (or the environment).
 This will override mwp's default behaviour.

     # set XWayland
     GDK_BACKEND=x11
+	# ** or **
     # set Wayland
     GDK_BACKEND=wayland